Tour Length

 When is the best time to visit Namibia?

 “If I had to choose one month for a Namibia tour, it would be June (followed by May).
 Although June temperatures can plummet overnight, you get the best of both worlds: high-season prices have yet to kick in, but the weather is ideal for outdoor exploration.
-As long as you don’t mind high-season prices and higher numbers of visitors with whom to share the wilderness, July through to October is also excellent with generally dry, clear weather and good visibility.
-By October, temperatures are starting to rise towards uncomfortable levels.
-The rains are less of an issue in Namibia than they are elsewhere in southern Africa, but rain does occur, especially from December through to March or April.
+If you don’t mind high-season prices and higher numbers of visitors, July to October is also excellent with generally dry, clear weather and good visibility.
+By October, temperatures are starting to rise toward uncomfortable levels.
+The rains are less of an issue in Namibia than they are elsewhere in southern Africa.
+But rain does occur, especially from December through to March or April.
 At this time, birdlife is abundant.
 However, some off-road trails may become difficult to navigate and wildlife tends to disperse and be harder to find (because of the additional water sources scattered around).”

 › More about the best time to visit Namibia 1What are the major attractions in Namibia?

 “Wildlife is a major draw for visitors on Namibia safaris.
-Etosha National Park, in particular, is one of Africa’s most celebrated safari destinations – and rightly so.
-Its combination of hallucinatory salt pans and large wildlife populations (including lions, elephants and plains animals in abundance) give it a distinction found in few other parks.
+Etosha National Park is one of Africa’s most popular safari destinations, and rightly so.
+Its combination of hallucinatory salt pans and large wildlife populations (including lions, elephants and plains animals) give it a distinction found in few other parks.
 Less commonly visited, but for many travelers equally rewarding, are Damaraland and the reserves of the Zambezi Region, such as Bwabwata and Nkasa Rupara (Mamili) National Parks.
 Landscapes are another highlight.
 From the Waterberg Plateau and Namib-Naukluft National Park to Kaokoland and Fish River Canyon (Africa’s answer to the Grand Canyon), stark beauty takes on many forms here.
-Namibia has long been a popular destination for self-drive safaris, but a Namibia safari is now just as likely to be characterized by luxury lodges, both exclusive and remote, that bring class and comfort to the whole experience.”
+Namibia has long been a popular destination for self-drive safaris.
+But a Namibia safari is now just as likely to be characterized by luxury lodges, both exclusive and remote, that bring class and comfort to the whole experience.”

 2How much does a Namibia safari cost?

-“It is possible to do a Namibia safari on the cheap, by renting a 4WD and heading out into the wild.
-While vehicle rental costs are generally high, and fuel is never cheap, your vehicle will also be your home, and camping and national park fees are not as expensive as in some other countries.
-As a minimum, expect to pay US$175 per person per day.
-If you’re looking for higher comfort levels and for someone else to take care of the arrangements, Namibia safari prices also reach for the high end rather well.
-Although there are degrees of comfort and cost, the price of a Namibia safari package can go as high as US$1,075 per person per day.”
+“It is possible to do a Namibia safari on the cheap, by renting a 4WD vehicle and heading out into the wild.
+Although vehicle rental costs are generally high and fuel is never cheap, your vehicle will also be your home, and camping and national park fees are not as expensive as in some other countries.
+At a minimum, expect to pay US$175 per person per day.
+If you’re looking for higher comfort levels and someone else to take care of the arrangements, Namibia safari packages also reach for the high end rather well.
+Although there are degrees of comfort and cost, the price can go as high as US$1,075 per person per day.”

 3What is the wildlife viewing like in Namibia?